qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 major and minor version of the specification that the QIR bitcode adheres to.

 - Since the QIR specification may introduce breaking changes when updating to a new major version, the behavior of the `"qir_major_version"` flag must be set to `Error`; merging two modules that adhere to different major versions must fail.

 - The QIR specification is intended to be backwards compatible within the same major version, but may introduce additional features as part of newer minor versions.
 The behavior of the `"qir_minor_version"` flag must hence be `Max`, such that merging two modules compiled for different minor versions results in a module that adheres to the newer of the two versions.

 ### Memory Management

-The amount of available memory on a QPU both with regards to qubits and potentially also with regards to classical memory for (temporarily) storing measurement results before they are read out and transmitted to another classical processor is commonly still fairly limited.
-Any memory - quantum or classical - that is used during quantum execution is not usually managed dynamically at runtime.
+The amount of available memory on a QPU both with regards to qubits and potentially also with regards to classical memory for storing measurement results before they are read out and transmitted to another classical processor is commonly still fairly limited.
+Any memory - quantum or classical - that is used during quantum execution is not usually managed dynamically.
 Instead, operations are scheduled and resources are bound as part of compilation.
-How early in the process this happens varies, and QIR permits to express programs in a form that either defers allocation and management of such resources to later compilation stages/the executing runtime, or to ...
+How early in the process this happens varies, and QIR permits to express programs in a form that either defers allocation and management of such resources to later stages, or to directly identify individual qubits and results by a constant integer value.
+This permits to accurately reflect application intent for a variety of frontends.

-Since a backend may choose how to represent a qubit or result...

-To .., a QIR program may never dereference a qubit or result pointer, independent on wether memory is managed dynamically or not.
-However, the executing backend still needs to know how to interpret qubit and result pointers used by a program.
-Each bitcode file hence contains the information regarding whether ...
-This information is represented as [module flags](https://llvm.org/docs/LangRef.html#module-flags-metadata) such that there is never a mixture of pointers that are indeed pointing to a valid memory location and pointers that merely identify which qubit or result the value refers to.
+Ultimately, it is up to the executing backend what data structure is associated with a qubit or result value.
+This gives a backend the freedom to, e.g., process measurement results asynchronously, or attach additional device data to qubits.
+Qubit and result values are correspondingly represented as opaque pointers in the bitcode, and a QIR program must not dereference such pointers, independent on whether they are merely bitcasts of integer constants as they are in the Base Profile program above, or whether they are created dynamically, meaning the value is managed by the executing backend.

+To execute a given bitcode, the backend needs to know how to process qubit and result pointers used by a program.
+At the same time, QIR does not make a type distinction or for example uses a different address space for the two kinds of pointers.
+This ensures that libraries and optimization passes that map between different instruction sets do not need to distinguish whether the compiled application code makes use of dynamic qubit and result management or not.

+Each bitcode file instead contains the information whether the pointers point to a valid memory location, or whether a pointer merely encodes an integer constant that identifies which qubit or result the value refers to.
+This information is represented in the form of the two module flags named `"dynamic_qubit_management"` and `"dynamic_result_management"`.
+Within the same bitcode module, there can never be a mixture of the two different kinds of pointers.
+The behavior of both module flags correspondingly must be set to `Error`.

-To be compliant with the Base Profile specification, the program must not make use of dynamic qubit or result management.
-Instead, qubits and results are identified by a constant integer value that is bitcast to a pointer to match the expected type.
+To be compliant with the Base Profile specification, the program must not make use of dynamic qubit or result management; instead, qubits and results must be identified by a constant integer value that is bitcast to a pointer to match the expected type.
+How such an integer value is interpreted and specifically how it relates to hardware resources is ultimately up to the executing backend.